stub Investing in SpaceX | How to Buy Shares Before 2026 IPO – Securities.io

 SpaceX’s technological innovations are unparalleled.
 The Falcon 9 and Falcon Heavy rockets, known for their reusability, have significantly reduced the cost of launching payloads into space.
 The Dragon spacecraft routinely ferries cargo—and now crew members—to the ISS.
 But perhaps the most ambitious project is Starship, a fully reusable spacecraft designed for interplanetary missions, particularly the colonization of Mars.

-Historical Funding Rounds
+Historical Funding & Valuation Growth

 Summary of SpaceX Funding:

-• Investors: A total of 225 investors have backed SpaceX, including 222 institutional investors and 3 angel investors.
+• Investors: A total of over 225 investors have backed SpaceX, including prominent names like a16z, Google, Fidelity Investments, Ron Baron, and Sequoia Capital.

 Why Invest in SpaceX?